The Shell Seekers: 2005

 The novel was adapted into a stage play by Terence Brady and Charlotte Bingham.
 The UK tour started in Spring 2006.

 2006

 In 2006 the book was made into a mini-series starring Vanessa Redgrave as Penelope Keeling.
 It was filmed in Cornwall with scenes shot at St Michael’s Mount, Lamorna, Port Isaac and Prideaux Place at Padstow, directed by Piers Haggard.
 Other cast members included Sebastian Koch, Maximilian Schell, Victoria Hamilton, and Stephanie Stumph.

-Audio book
+Audio

 The Shell Seekers was also released as an abridged audio book read by Lynn Redgrave.
 An unabridged audio book, read by Hannah Gordon is also available.
-Another unabridged version of audio book, read by the famous Barbara Rosenblat, was published by Recorded Books, Inc., in U.S.A.
+Another unabridged version of audio book, read by Barbara Rosenblat, was published by Recorded Books, Inc., in U.S.A.
 In 2017, Macmillian Audio released an unabridged audiobook read by Hayley Atwell.

+The novel was dramatised for BBC Radio 4 in 2024 by Lin Coghlan, starring Emma Fielding as Penelope and narrated by Jessica Turner.